maxmurdoch/flock/src/pages/products/hobbyist.md

     * Policies from 1-8 hours
     * Public Liability insurance up to £250 K
   header: 'Pay-as-you-fly drone insurance for hobbyists '
-  backgroundImage: '../../images/uploads/hobbyist-background.png'
 why:
   description: ''
   list:
     - text: >-
-        Get covered on the spot in under 30 seconds.
-Like to plan ahead?
-You can schedule your insurance up to 10 days in advance.
+        Get covered on the spot or plan a flight up to 10 days in advance.
+It only takes 30 seconds.
       title: 'Simple Insurance '
     - text: >-
         Flock's pricing is risk-dependent, so the safer you fly, the less you pay.
-Insurance for hobbyist pilots starts from just £3 a day.
+Simple!
       title: Fairer pricing
     - text: >-
-        Have a question?
-Chat to us in the app (we have a 2 min average response time) or give us a call.
+        Chat to our customer support team through the app, or give us a call.
         Whichever you prefer.
-      title: Quick support
+      title: Instant Support
   title: Why do hobbyists use Flock?
 showCoverNote: false
 doINeedInsurance:
   bigText: >-
-    Hobbyist drone pilots are not required by law to fly with insurance.
-    However, a flying metal robot with spinning propellers has the potential to cause some pretty hefty damage.
+    Whilst it's not against the law in the UK to fly without insurance, flying a metal robot with spinning propellers comes with its risks.
 So paying a little now may save you a lot in the long run.

-    Flock’s public liability insurance provides cover for the worst case scenarios; giving you peace of mind the second you take off.
+    Flock's public liability insurance can cost the price of your morning coffee; giving you peace of mind the second you take off.
   smallText: ''
   title: |-
     I fly my drone for fun,
     do I need insurance?
 how:
   description: >-
-    Insuring your drone or flight has never been simpler.
+    Insuring your drone flight has never been simpler.
 All it takes is a matter of taps.
   list:
     - image: ../../images/uploads/phone--flight-details@2x.png
       text: >-
         Choose your flight area, and the date and time you want to fly.
-Receive an instant quote at the bottom of your screen.
+        Instantly receive a real-time quote at the bottom of your screen.
       title: 1.
 Enter your flight details
     - image: ../../images/uploads/phone--customise-policy@2x.png
       text: >-